tomfishemoji/tomfishemoji.github.io/_posts/2018-11-22-homelab-l18-updates.md

 category:
   - tech
   - homelab
+  info:
+    - "Check out the 'Homelab' category (linked below) for any updates!
 ---

 Morning all!
 Haven't posted here in a while, so I thought I'd give some updates regarding an older post - [the one about my server/homelab](/2018/proliant/).
 A lot (ish) has changed since January, so let's dive straight in.